WillShirley1208/will/source/_posts/java design pattern.md

 - The disadvantage of decorator design pattern is that it uses a lot of similar kind of objects (decorators).

 ## Behavioral Design Patterns

+> These design patterns are specifically concerned with communication between objects.

 ### Template Method